MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/test/container-structure-test-task.md

 ## Container Structure Test Task

-This task publishes test results to Azure Pipelines or TFS when tests are executed for containers to provide a comprehensive test reporting and analytics experience.
+This task helps you run conatiner structure tests and publish test results to Azure Pipelines and provides a comprehensive test reporting and analytics experience.

 > [!NOTE]
 > This is an early preview feature.
 More upcoming features will be rolled out in upcoming sprints.

-## Build, Test, and Publish Test
+## Build, Test and Publish Test

 The container structure test task can be added in the classic pipeline as well as in unified pipeline (multi-stage) & YAML based pipelines.